Resummed predictions for hadronic Higgs boson decays: Introduction

 The lack of any definitive signal of New Physics at the Large Hadron Collider (LHC) suggests that the high-energy physics community must be open to alternative ways to probe Beyond the Standard Model (BSM) effects at collider experiments.
 In particular, precision measurements of the Standard Model (SM) Higgs sector may be a way to indirectly constrain BSM theories which live at scales beyond our reach, both at the LHC and at future lepton colliders or `Higgs factories'.
 It is therefore crucial that theoretical predictions for processes involving the production or decay of the Higgs boson have a precision which matches that of experiment.

-In this work we consider the hadronic decays of a Higgs boson.
-Although these modes are difficult to observe at a hadron collider due to the large QCD background, they may well prove to be useful probes of Higgs physics at a future lepton collider since they contribute significantly to the total width of the Higgs boson.
+In this work we consider the hadronic decays of a Higgs boson to a $b\bar{b}$-quark pair and to gluons.\footnote{ Neglecting light quark Yukawa couplings, these decay channels constitute the only hadronic channels in the Standard Model at this perturbative order~\cite{Davies:2017xsp}.
+Indeed, even if one were to consider decays to lighter quarks the extension from the $b$-quark case implemented here would be relatively trivial since we treat them as kinematically massless.} Although these modes are difficult to observe at a hadron collider due to the large QCD background, they may well prove to be useful probes of Higgs physics at a future lepton collider since they contribute significantly to the total width of the Higgs boson.

 The dominant decay mode of the Higgs boson is to a $b\bar{b}$-quark pair, with a branching ratio of about 58\%~\cite{deFlorian:2016spz}.
 An accurate measurement of this channel would allow an extraction of the Yukawa coupling $y_b$, which is an important input to Higgs studies.
 The hadronic environment at the LHC makes this a challenging prospect -- nevertheless, the decay has been observed recently by both ATLAS and CMS in the $VH$, or Higgsstrahlung, production channel~\cite{Sirunyan:2018kst,Aaboud:2018zhk}.
 QCD corrections to the partial width are known up to N\textsuperscript{4}LO~\cite{Baikov:2005rw,Gorishnii:1983cu,Gorishnii:1990zu, Gorishnii:1991zr,Becchi:1980vz,Sakai:1980fa,Chetyrkin:1996sr,Chetyrkin:1997vj}, and fully differential NNLO calculations have also been available for quite some time~\cite{Anastasiou:2011qx,DelDuca:2015zqa}.
 Recently, the fully differential N\textsuperscript{3}LO calculation has also been completed~\cite{Mondini:2019gid}.